phalvesr/super-simple-timer-js/README.md

 # Super Simple TimerJS

-A very simple project to get used to ES6 class sintax (applying OOP in JavaScript).
+A very simple project to get used to ES6 class sintax and show some knowledge about responsive web pages (applying OOP in JavaScript).